apache/gravitino/docs/how-to-install.md

 #### Manage Gravitino Iceberg REST server in Gravitino package

-You could manage Iceberg REST server as a standalone server or an auxiliary service in Gravitino server, there are some differences:
+You can operate the Iceberg REST server either as a standalone server or as an auxiliary service within the Gravitino server.
+There are some notable differences between these two modes:

 |                     | Standalone server                                                     | Auxiliary service in Gravitino server             |
 |---------------------|-----------------------------------------------------------------------|---------------------------------------------------|